utwente-db/neogeo/pre-aggregate-mapreduce/README.md

 This command has the following options:

-- **<database.properties>:** specifies the path to a properties file containing the details of your database instance.
+- **database.properties:** specifies the path to a properties file containing the details of your database instance.
 See database.example.properties for an example of this file.
-- **<hdfs_job_path>:** specifies the path on your HDFS filesystem where all the data of the index creation will be stored.
+- **hdfs_job_path:** specifies the path on your HDFS filesystem where all the data of the index creation will be stored.
 This directory will be automatically created by the PREPARE utility.
-- **-delete-job:** *(Optional) this switch is used to indicate that all the job data must be deleted from the HDFS filesystem
+- **-delete-job:** *(Optional)* this switch is used to indicate that all the job data must be deleted from the HDFS filesystem

 After succesfull completeion of this phase the PreAggregate index will be properly loaded back into your database and will also have been registered with the PreAggregate repository.
 You can now use it for PreAggregate grid/cell queries.